threefoldtech/tfgrid-sdk-ts/packages/grid_client/docs/billing.md

 ## Network Usage

-Network Usage is calculated for deployments with public ips, it's reprted every hour and its cost can be calculated approximatly as the value of data(sent + recieved) \* the NU value.
+Network Usage is calculated for deployments with public IPs, it's reported every hour and its cost can be calculated approximately as the value of data(sent + received) \* the NU value.

 So firstly lets calculate the data usage.
 This can be tracked with network tool like `nload` where it can show the total of the sent and recived.

 ![image](https://user-images.githubusercontent.com/101194226/253294544-d4691e9a-84af-4f85-a6cc-6cd3f3902448.png)

-After than we can get the NU value. you can get its current value from the Pricing Policy.
+After then we can get the NU value. you can get its current value from the Pricing Policy.

 ![image](https://user-images.githubusercontent.com/101194226/253295258-e8df88b7-1745-4a51-8694-45adfcd73a96.png)